Singapore Sailing Federation: Singapore National Sailing Championship

 The Singapore National Sailing Championship is the largest regatta in the local sailing calendar, attracting more than 400 sailors from 15 countries.
 The regatta is typically held in June, coinciding with the month-long June school holidays and it is held over 5 days.

 Similar to the Singapore Youth Sailing Championship, the Singapore National Sailing Championship is held at the National Sailing Centre.

-Pesta Sukan

-"Pesta Sukan" is a Malay phrase for Festival of Sports.

-Conceived by the then Ministry of Culture, Singapore's first festival of sports was held from 4 - 12 December 1964.
-An ad hoc organising committee, composed of well-known sports personalities and government officials, was formed while NSAs and other major sporting organisations also lent their support.

-Today, each NSA holds their own Pesta Sukan.
-The SingaporeSailing holds it in August, leading up to the National Day celebrations.

 NSC Cup Series

 The NSC Cup Series comprises three small regattas where sailors across different boat classes compete over three days of racing.
 Each regatta has a small awards ceremony, while the third and final regatta determines the overall winner of the NSC Cup Series for the year.
 Points are calculated and aggregated based on the performance of sailors across all three regattas.